 Notes (these notes form part of the oversubscription criteria)

 An Education, Health and Care Plan is a plan made by the local authority under section 37 of the Children and Families Act 2014, specifying the special educational provision required for a child.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.

 A ‘looked after child’ has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application to the school.

 A ‘previously looked after child’ is a child who was looked after, but ceased to be so because he or she was adopted, or became subject to a child arrangements order or special guardianship order.
+Included in this definition are those children who appear (to the governing body) to have been in state care outside of England and who ceased to be in state care as a result of being adopted.

 ‘Catholic’ means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child who is part of a Catholic family where a letter from a priest demonstrates that the child would have been baptised or received if it were not for their status as a looked after child (e.g. a looked after child in the process of adoption by a Catholic family).